emqx/cloud-docs/en_US/connect_to_deployments/java_sdk.md

 mvn install
 ```
 ### Connect
 You can view the information of connection on  [Deployment Overview](../deployments/view_deployment.md).
-Please note that the port is not 1883 or 8883  if your edition is not dedicated, make sure you get the right port.
-And you must add the authentication on [Authentication & ACL](../deployments/auth_and_acl.md).
+Please note that the port is not 1883 or 8883  if your  choose a Basic package, make sure you get the right port.
+And you must add the authentication on [Authentication & ACL](../deployments/auth_and_acl.md) in advance.

 #### Connect Options
 Create `MqttSample.java`, setup the broker, port, topic and authentication.